prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Step 3: Run an execution client

-:::info
+:::info Ropsten

-If you'd like to run your execution client on the **Ropsten** execution-layer test network, replace `goerli` with `ropsten` in the Testnet guidance below and apply the TTD configuration specified in the latest <a href='https://blog.ethereum.org/2022/06/03/ropsten-merge-ttd/'>Ropsten TTD Announcement</a>.
-Execution layer clients will require JWT and Engine API parameters to be configured as well.
-This quickstart will soon be updated to incorporate Ropsten-specific configuration details across EL clients - in the meantime, be sure to visit your execution client's documentation for the latest Ropsten-specific guidance.
+Execution layer clients will require JWT and Engine API parameters to be configured when running on Ropsten.
+This quickstart will soon be updated to incorporate Ropsten-specific configuration details across EL clients.
+In the meantime, Visit your execution client's documentation for the latest Ropsten-specific guidance.

 :::